Nutrition Support for GLP-1 Weight Loss Protocols - How to Minimize GLP-1 Side Effects

 Each of those claims comes with its own nuance that we also covered.
 The claims themselves are making it into the informed consent - but the nuances are not.

-ADDITIONAL HEALTH EFFECTS OF GLP-1s:
+ADDITIONAL NEGATIVE HEALTH EFFECTS OF GLP-1s:

 DEHYDRATION: By increasing satiety, GLP-1s also decrease thirst cues, leaving you dehydrated.
 Why is hydration so important?
 Optimal hydration is needed for removal of waste through your lymphatic system, sweat, urine, and feces.
 Optimal hydration can also improve blood pressure by increasing blood volume, and helps lubricate joints, muscles, skin, and eyes.
 Sufficient hydration requires water AND well-balanced electrolyte minerals to draw the water into cells and tissues - nourishment and hydration go hand-in-hand.